Rockport-Metropolitan-Development/gm_metro_ruralline-Legacy-Pack/readme.md

 ### Recommended settings
 *These settings are recommended by map developer as map in its current form is so short and has a lot of faults*<br>
 *These settings are only for V1 - V29 versions of the map.*
-- 4 ~ 6 Trains only.
+- 6 Trains.
-> Rocklake station is only single tracked station, so that area will have huge traffic jams, That's why it's recommended only between 4 or 6 trains.
+> ~~Rocklake station is only single tracked station, so that area will have huge traffic jams, That's why it's recommended only between 4 or 6 trains.~~
+> V29 was updated on 26/03/2024, Rocklake got Dead-End & is double tracked.
-- 3 wagons.
+- 4 wagons.
-> "Map supports 4 wagons too but because of miscalculated lengths, Market Street Dead-end can support only 3 wagons, With 4 car train it will be tight as you need to hit buffer with your coupler"
+> ~~"Map supports 4 wagons too but because of miscalculated lengths, Market Street Dead-end can support only 3 wagons, With 4 car train it will be tight as you need to hit buffer with your coupler"~~
+> Market Street Dead-End was Extended on 26/03/2024 update.
 - Passenger numbers: 50
 > This is Because of the line location.
 - Voltage: 850Kv